Last updated on March 8th, 2026 at 12:50 am

 Risks of Feeding Shrimp to Dogs

-Allergic reactions- Just like humans, dogs can have seafood allergies.
-If it’s your dog’s first time eating shrimp, start with a small amount and monitor for signs of an allergic reaction, such as itching, swelling, or vomiting.
+Some dogs may also be allergic to shrimp—just like humans.
+If it’s your dog’s first time trying shrimp, start with a small piece and watch for signs of an allergic reaction, such as itching, swelling, vomiting, or diarrhea.

 How to Safely Feed Shrimp to Your Dog